 Writing a good HPF compiler is difficult and not every manufacturer provides one; actually for some time TMC machines were the only machines available with it.
 The first HPF compiler for the Intel Paragon dates December 1994.

-Why SIMD is wrong: consider the following fragment, where x and y are vectors:
+Why SIMD is not necessarily the right model for data parallel programming.
+Consider the following Fortran fragment, where $\mathbf{x}$ and $\mathbf{y}$ are vectors: